 With the establishment of NARL, NAMA acquired a floating charge of €12.92bn over certain IBRC assets which were used as collateral by IBRC as part of its funding arrangements with the Central Bank.
-As consideration for the loan facility and floating charge, NAML issued Senior Bonds, via a profit participating loan agreement, worth €12.92bn (guaranteed by the Minister for Finance) to the Central Bank.
+As consideration for the Ioan facility and floating charge, NAML issued Senior Bonds, via a profit participating Ioan agreement, worth €12.92bn (guaranteed by the Minister for Finance) to the Central Bank.
+In October 2013, NARL received a €300m repayment in respect of the floating charge, which was used to redeem Senior Bonds issued to the Central Bank of Ireland.